reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 - `fleet.resources` has vehicle reloads with the same `id`
 - required vehicle reload is used with resource id, which is not specified in `fleet.resources`

+#### E1309

+`fleet has no vehicle types` is returned when `fleet.vehicles` is empty, and `fleet has no vehicles` when the types it contains produce no vehicles at all, for example because every one of them has no `vehicleIds` or no `shifts`.
+Either way there is nothing to route with.
+To fix the issue, define a vehicle type with at least one vehicle id and one shift.

 ### E15xx: Routing profiles